JenniferHJones/jenniferhjones.github.io/portfolio/trivia/README.md

 # Trivia Game

-## Interesting Random Trivia
+## Absolutely Random Trivia

 The game begins with the title and a start button.
-Once clicked, the button disappears and a timer starts counting down from 5 seconds.
+Once clicked, the button disappears and a timer starts counting down from 10 seconds.

 User clicks on one of the possible answer buttons and the game records the answer and moves on to the next question.